evancohen/bidet/README.md

 In mid-March (when 🧻 was nowhere to be found) I joked with friends that "it's time to invest in bidet stocks!"
 Fast forward a month later and TP is still in short supply.
 With all of this free time self-isolating, I began thinking: "why not build my own bidet?"
 And thus, another horrible internet of things project was born...

 ## Butt what should it be able to do?
-- [ ] **📱 Integrated Mobile App** - a locally hosted PWA to provide users with a streamlined butt washing UX (it doesn't exist if it doesn't have an app)
+- [ ] **📱 Mobile App Remote** - a locally hosted PWA to provide users with a streamlined butt washing UX
+  (it doesn't exist if it doesn't have an app)
   - [ ] **🎛 Pressure control** - everyone has their prefrence, precision pressure control is important
   - [ ] **💗 Pulseation** - varying water pressure because that sounds nice
   - [ ] **🌊 Oscillation** - widen the cleaning area